SpinalHDL/SpinalWorkshop/src/main/scala/workshop/stream/spec.md

 ## Introduction
 The goal of this lab is to have some practice with Stream (An simple handshake bus) and also memories.
 The component that will be implemented has no real-world purpose.

+This lab will introduce :
+- The Hand-shake methodology (Stream)
+- How to write some arbitration with that methodology
+- How this arbitration can be describe by an abstract way
+- How to use Memory (Mem)

 ## Specification
 The functionality to implement is the following :